gauravghid/prime-number/README.md

 Service consists of following key parts:
 * Supports multiple algorithm to generate list of  prime numbers.
 * Basic authorization enabled
-* Returns response(xml/JSON) based on the media type header provided (by default it returns response in JSON)
+* Returns response(xml/JSON) based on the media type header provided (by default it returns response in xml)
 * Swagger integration
 * Aspect Oriented programming for Logging
 * ProblemDetails class used for invalid input parameter and Exception handling.